-Apple announced macOS Mojave at WWDC 2018 today.
-This is macOS 10.14, which will arrive on your Apple computer later this year to replace macOS High Sierra.
+Apple announced macOS Mojave release date as September 24 during the iPhone Xs and iOS 12 event.
+This is macOS 10.14, which will arrive on your Apple computer soon year to replace macOS High Sierra.
 Apple packs in a number of key fixes and important new features that push ahead in some areas and catch up with Windows 10 in others.
 This is what you need to know about the new macOS update.

 macOS Mojave Release Date

-Apple announced a host of features that work alongside the iPhone, iPad and Apple Watch, so it makes sense to see the macOS 10.14 release date arrive near the iOS 12 release date in the fall.
+Apple announced a host of features that work alongside the iPhone, iPad and Apple Watch, so it makes sense to see the macOS 10.14 release date arrive near the iOS 12 release date, which is September 17th.

 macOS Mojave Compatibility